|

 - R.S.
 Sugirtharajah, University of Birmingham, Subjecting

-the Johannine Letters to Postcolonial Criticism (45 min) - abstract
+the Johannine Letters to Postcolonial Criticism (45 min)

 - Yak-Hwee Tan, Trinity Theological College-Singapore,